 Past the age of 50, Davis was still a single man.
 Back in 1996, he talked about this with Orange Coast magazine.
 “Years ago, Chili Davis made a wager with his teammate, Bill Laskey, on who would marry first.
 ‘Needless to say, I lost.’”
 He added, “I’m very leery because there are some women who just want to be Mrs. Chili Davis...Women express their feelings to me much faster than I do toward them.”
 Another relationship in the early 2000s had unhappy repercussions.
 Following lurid allegations in civil court, the jury ruled in April 2006 that Davis had to pay $350,000 for various claims.
 Counter-actions related to the woman’s dealings with the house they had shared dragged on for years.

 Efforts to plant baseball more deeply in Jamaica itself have continued.
 One such movement started in 1991, when two men from the Toronto area started the Jamaican Youth Baseball Camp.
 They received backing from the International Baseball Association, and the New York Mets also donated equipment.
 It’s notable that Devon White was then the starting center fielder for the Toronto Blue Jays.
 One of the camp’s founders, Leon Taylor, came from Kingston.
-As of 2007, he was an associate scout for the Pittsburgh Pirates.
+In 2007 he was an associate scout for the Pittsburgh Pirates.
 He later became an international consultant for the Los Angeles Dodgers and continued to develop baseball in Jamaica, as well as other places including Bermuda.
+As of 2013 he was the hitting coach for the Oakland A's.

 On another front, Andrew Dixon helped achieve a milestone.
 In March 2010, Major League Baseball’s manager of international baseball operations for Latin America, Renaldo Peralta, joined Sport Minister Olivia Grange in announcing MLB’s offer to assist in building a baseball field at the Trelawny Multi-Purpose Stadium on the island’s north shore, east of Montego Bay.
 Peralta said, “We’re most certain that it won’t be our last time here.
 The support from the Jamaican Government brings excitement.
 We want to totally help develop the game and present the youths of Jamaica with new opportunities.”